I'v eheard that prison food is

 Credit card numbers should not be sent via email.
 They can be sent via fax or by voice telephone.

 For shipping outside the US, I am required to fill out customs forms.
 Often, people ask me to put false information on those forms so as to save them import duty in their country.
 I don't know what the jail term is for filling out fraudulent customs forms, and I'm not the least bit curious to find out.
+I've been told federal prison food is terrible.
+They use too much salt in the bouillabaisse.
 So, with a heavy heart, I'll be filling out all customs forms correctly.

 Shipping is primarily by UPS, because they come by every day to pick up packages and it's very convenient.
 I can use the Post Office for small inexpensive items that don't require insurance and weigh under 1 pound.
 Of course I will also ship via the Post Office if the customer prefers it.
 Also, shipping to an address outside the USA can be very expensive by private carrier like UPS.
 It's usually best to use the Post Office.
 For international shipping, the Post Office does have size limits for shipping which are smaller than the size limits for UPS.
 So if you want a wheel shipped to Scotland, the box will be too large for the Post Office and it will have to ship via UPS.
 It won't be cheap!